-VOTING SECURITIES
+- VOTING SECURITIES

-At the close of business on the Record Date, there were 57,120,304 shares of Common Stock outstanding, which are the only shares entitled to be voted at the Annual Meeting.
+At the close of business on the Record Date, there were 56,986,044 shares of Common Stock outstanding, which are the only shares entitled to be voted at the Annual Meeting.
 Each share of Common Stock is entitled to one vote.
 Only stockholders of record at the close of business on the Record Date will be entitled to notice of, and to vote at, the Annual Meeting.
 The Bylaws do not provide for cumulative voting for the election of directors.

-On March 9, 2017, the Company paid a special dividend (the "Special Dividend") consisting of \$3.00 in cash and \$5.00 in principal amount of the Company's 6% Subordinated Debentures due 2027 (the "Debentures", which have been called for full redemption on April 15, 2021) for each share of Common Stock outstanding as of the close of business on February 28, 2017.
+On March 9, 2017, the Company paid a special dividend (the "Special Dividend") consisting of \$3.00 in cash and \$5.00 in principal amount of the Company's 6% Subordinated Debentures due 2027 (the "Debentures", which were fully redeemed by the Company on April 15, 2021) for each share of Common Stock outstanding as of the close of business on February 28, 2017.
 In connection with the Special Dividend, in accordance with the Company's outstanding stock option plans and agreements, the Company adjusted the shares subject to and the per share exercise price with respect to outstanding options.
 This adjustment resulted in an increase in the number of shares subject to each outstanding option and an adjustment to the option purchase price designed to maintain the option holders' intrinsic value following issuance of the Special Dividend.
 References in this Proxy Statement to beneficial stock ownership or outstanding options for periods following March 9, 2017 reflect the equitable adjustment made to options outstanding on February 28, 2017.

-STOCKHOLDER NOMINATIONS FOR BOARD MEMBERSHIP AND OTHER PROPOSALS FOR THE 2022 ANNUAL MEETING
+STOCKHOLDER NOMINATIONS FOR BOARD MEMBERSHIP AND OTHER PROPOSALS FOR THE 2024 ANNUAL MEETING

-It is anticipated that the next Annual Meeting after the one scheduled for May 6, 2021 will be held on or about May 5, 2022.
+It is anticipated that the next Annual Meeting after the one scheduled for May 4, 2023 will be held on or about May 9, 2024.
 The Company's Bylaws require that, for nominations of directors or other business to be properly brought before an Annual Meeting, written notice of such nomination or proposal for other business must be furnished to the Company.
-Such notice must contain certain information concerning the nominating or proposing stockholder and information concerning the nominee and must be furnished by the stockholder (who must be entitled to vote at the meeting) to the Secretary of the Company, in the case of the Annual Meeting to be held in 2022, no earlier than December 6, 2021 and no later than January 5, 2022.
+Such notice must contain certain information concerning the nominating or proposing stockholder and information concerning the nominee and must be furnished by the stockholder (who must be entitled to vote at the meeting) to the Secretary of the Company, in the case of the Annual Meeting to be held in 2024, no earlier than December 6, 2023 and no later than January 5, 2024.
+Such notice must contain the information required by our Bylaws, including the information required by Rule 14a-19 of the Exchange Act in the case of a stockholder who intends to solicit proxies in support of director nominees other than the Company's nominees (unless such solicitation would not be subject to Rule 14a-19 under the Exchange Act).
 A copy of the applicable provisions of the Bylaws may be obtained by any stockholder, without charge, upon written request to the Secretary of the Company at the address set forth below.